-Advertisers offer services which are available for purchase at the advertised price.
-The advertising clearly identifies the advertiser.
+Advertisers offer services that are available for purchase as approved by Laws.com.
+The advertising may identify the advertiser.
 An advertisement which can be misconstrued as editorial content may be labeled as “advertisement”.

-Laws.com may reject, cancel or remove from our website any advertising for any justifiable reason.
-We will provide prompt notice to the advertiser upon rejection, cancellation or removal of the advertisement, with our explanation.
-Laws.com also reserves the right to determine the appropriate placement of advertising on this website.
+Laws.com may reject, cancel or remove from our website any advertising for any reason, at any time, solely at the discretion of Laws.com.
+No refunds are to be issued at any time.
+We will provide notice to the advertiser upon rejection, cancellation or removal of the advertisement.
+Laws.com reserves the right to determine the appropriate placement of advertising on this website.

 Alternatively, contextual advertising works on a cost per number of impressions (CPM) model.
 Instead of paying per click, an advertiser purchases a set amount of impressions, each of which is a single instance of an advertisement appearing on the website.

 Editorial Policy.
 Our objective is to bring the users the most accurate legal information, to ensure that our website is a practical and relevant content source for laws and legal information.

 We are committed to providing a wide variety of legal topics, and rather than filtering certain types of information, which may or may not be applicable to a particular individual situation, we rely on our users to choose the information that is most appropriate for them.
 That information, however, should not be used as a substitute for legal advice.
 You should consult your legal counsel before acting on any information viewed on this website.